This Merit Badge is Required

-- Your weakest and strongest component of physical fitness
+- Your weakest and strongest area of physical fitness

-- The need to have a balance in all four components of physical fitness.
+- The need to have a balance in the four areas of physical fitness

-- How the components of personal fitness relate to the Scout Law and Scout Oath.
+- How the areas of personal fitness relate to the Scout Law and Scout Oath

 - The importance of good nutrition

 - What good nutrition means to you

 - How good nutrition is related to the other components of personal fitness

 - Before doing requirements 7 and 8, do the following:

 - Complete the aerobic fitness, flexibility, and muscular strength tests, as described in the Personal Fitness merit badge pamphlet.
 Record your results and identify those areas where you feel you need to improve.